mbrugman67/BusPirate-docs-hugo/content/docs/overview/qwiic-stemma-breakout-garden-grove-adapter.md

 This is a placeholder for a future plank.
 {{% /alert %}}

+One fabulous I2C quick connect adapter to rule them all!
+The quick connect adapter combines the most popular I2C breakout standards in one Bus Pirate compatible plank.

+I2C is a simple communication protocol used by many sensors and devices.
+Over the years, manufacturers created "standard" connections for I2C breakout boards for quick solder-free prototyping.
+All have the same basic four connections: power (V+), ground (GND), I2C Serial Data (SDA), and I2C Serial Clock (SCL).
+However, the pinout and connector types vary.

 ## I2C Breakout Standards

 - Adafruit Industries: [Stemma 3P, Stemma 4P (I2C), Stemma QT](https://learn.adafruit.com/introducing-adafruit-stemma-qt/technical-specs)